apache/cordova-android/README.md

-PhoneGap/Android
+PhoneGap Android
 ===

-PhoneGap/Android is an Android application library that allows for PhoneGap based projects to be built for the Android Platform.
+PhoneGap Android is an Android application library that allows for PhoneGap based projects to be built for the Android Platform.
 PhoneGap based applications are, at the core, an application written with web technology: HTML, CSS and JavaScript.

 Requires
 ---